apeiris/sfPushMeta/README.md

-# Adding Picklist Value to Status__c Field in Order__c Object
+# Adding Picklist to ebikes packages

-This guide explains how to add a new picklist value to the Status__c field in the Order__c custom object using Salesforce Metadata API through VS Code.
+This guide explains how to add a new picklist value to Sales force EBikes package

 ## Prerequisites